angrykoala/wendigo/README.md

 ```

 > Css, Xpath and Dom selectors supported

+**selectedOptions(selector)**
+Returns all the selected options of the first element matching the given selector.
+If no value is set, the text of the option will be returned.

+Will throw if no element is found.

+> Css, Xpath and Dom selectors supported

 ## Assert
 The submodule `browser.assert` provide some out-of-the-box assertions that can be used to easily write tests that are readable without having to specifically query for elements o perform evaluations.
 All the assertions have a last optional parameter (msg) to define a custom assertion message.